This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Reducing Cerebral Palsy Risk

 Cerebral palsy is just one possible complication that may result from multiple births.
 These babies are at a greater risk of dying, being disabled, and having health problems as they age.
-Many multiples develop normally and safely, but there are more risks associated with these pregnancies, and prevention, if possible, is important.
+Many multiples usually develop safely, but there are more risks associated with these pregnancies.
+Prevention, if possible, is essential.

 Preventing multiple pregnancies is not straightforward.
 Reducing the risk of multiples can be achieved by women getting pregnant at a younger age and by not using infertility treatments.
-However, having children later is an essential choice that many women are making now.
+However, having children later is an essential choice many women make now.
 Not using fertility treatments could mean that a woman may not get pregnant at all.

 Researchers are working on strategies for reducing the risk of multiple pregnancies with infertility treatments.[5]